Lesbos camp filling up as UN warns on migrants' future - France 24

 "We understand the operation proceeds smoothly and no use of force or incidents of violence were reported," the agency said.

-Some reporters have complained of police obstruction whilst covering the relocation operation this week.
+Some reporters have complained of police obstruction whilst covering the relocations this week.
 One said he was handcuffed and thrown to the ground by police.

 - Refugees 'relieved': UN -